image-source-control/image-source-control/readme.txt

 * [feature] shortcode to list all images conntected to posts as a paginated list
 * [fixed] checking for missing key to prevent error message
+* [fixed] added link to plugin homepage with more details

 = 1.1.2.1 =